elliediberardino/hello-world/README.md

 # hello-world
-Learnin' me some github
+Learnin' me some github!

-This is me typing some new text
+This is me typing some new text.
-It is an effort to learn about branches
+It is an effort to learn about branches.

-I am learning
+I am learning.
-Yeehaw
+Yeehaw.